-In the 2006 war, it was the first time I live through war circumstances or understand that there is such a thing as war to start with.
+12 July 2006, it was the first time I understand that there is such a thing as war.

-At that time we were in Beirut and we had to disperse.
+At that time, we were in Beirut and we had to disperse.
 Of course we could not stay in the South, especially not in our village; One whose houses were bombarded and badly shelled.
-We were in Beirut and the first day we had to flee to a nearby shelter and the day after to another one.

 After such a long period I felt like these objects belong to a part of a story that I had undergone or to some person out there who I have no idea whether he is alive or dead.
 I really do not know what made me hold onto these objects.
 Regardless of the fact that I didn’t lose anyone close during the war, and that our house "survived", I felt like there was still some connection I had to the war, in a way that I could only decipher 12 years later.